Asjad Raza Khan

 Asjad Raza Khan (born 16 October 1970) Qaid-e-Millat is an Indian Islamic scholar who belongs to the Barelvi movement and a descendant of Ahmed Raza Khan Barelvi and son and successor of Akhtar Raza Khan, former Grand Mufti of India.

 He is known by his followers as Ameer-e-Ahle Sunnat ("Leader of the Ahle al-Sunnat"), Mufti-e-Azam Hind ("Grand Mufti of India"), Qazi-ul-Quzzat ("Islamic Chief Justice") and Qaid-e-Millat ("Leader of the Nation").
 He is serving the Principal of Jamiatur Raza since 2019.
 He has been featured in The Muslim Mirror 100: The Most Influential Indian Muslims of 2025, published by Muslim Mirror in the Islamic scholars category.

 Early life

-Asjad Raza Khan was born as Muhammad Munawwar Raza Muhamid to Akhtar Raza Khan, then Grand Mufti of India on 16 October 1970 same as 15 Shaban 1390 at Mohalla Khwaja Qutub, Bareilly district of Uttar Pradesh.
+Asjad Raza Khan was born as Muhammad Munawwar Raza Muhamid on 16 October 1970 (15 Sha‘ban 1390 AH) in Mohalla Khwaja Qutub, Bareilly district, Uttar Pradesh.
+He is the son of Akhtar Raza Khan, who later served as the Grand Mufti of India.